shadikdeveloper/html-css/README.md

 Html:
 Html is a markup langugae.
 And resposible for web structure. the syntax for html is <element>content </element>

 <h1>this is heading</h1>
 <img src="skdk">
 <br/>

+Css:
+CSS is responsible for styling the web.
+syntax:
+selector{
+property:value;
+}